kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 ## Data sets

 We provide a varied collection of test cases for the methods above.
-All data sets are pre-split into train/test and come with ground truth data.
-We store the inputs and expected output in HDF5 format:
+All data sets are pre-split into source/target points and come with ground truth data.
+We store the inputs and expected output in HDF5 format, following the conventions outlined in [datasets.py](kernel_matrix_benchmarks/datasets.py):

 | Dataset                                                           | Dimensions | Train size | Test size | Kernel | Distance  | Download                                                                   |
 | ----------------------------------------------------------------- | ---------: | ---------: | --------: | ----------: | --------- | -------------------------------------------------------------------------- |